Long-term Causal Inference Under Persistent Confounding via Data Combination: Estimation and Inference

-\Cref{thm: consistency} shows that if the outcome bridge function estimator is consistent (\ie, $\tilde h = h_0$), then the corresponding treatment effect estimator $\hat\tau_\out$ is consistent.
-Similarly, if the selection bridge function estimator is consistent (\ie, $\tilde q = q_0$), then the corresponding treatment effect estimator $\hat\tau_\sel$ is also consistent.
-In contrast, the estimator $\hat\tau_\dr$ is more robust, in that it is consistent if either of the two bridge function estimators is consistent.
+\Cref{thm: consistency} shows that if the outcome bridge function estimator is consistent (i.e., $\tilde h = h_0$), then the corresponding treatment effect estimator $\hat\tau_\out$ is consistent.
+Similarly, if the selection bridge function estimator is consistent (i.e., $\tilde q = q_0$), then the corresponding treatment effect estimator $\hat\tau_\sel$ is also consistent.
+In contrast, the estimator $\hat\tau_\dr$ is more robust, in that it is consistent if \emph{either} of the two bridge function estimators is consistent.

 \Cref{thm: consistency} establishes the consistency of treatment effect estimators given only high level conditions on the bridge function estimators, regardless of how they are actually constructed.
-However, the actual ways to construct bridge function estimators generally do impact the asymptotic distributions of treatment effect estimators $\hat\tau_\out$ and $\hat\tau_\sel$.
-So we only focus on the asymptotic distribution of estimator $\hat\tau_\dr$, which can be still derived under generic high level conditions. \begin{theorem}[Asymptotic Distribution of Doubly Robust Estimator] Suppose that conditions in both \Cref{thm: consistency} statement \ref{thm: consistency-h} and \Cref{thm: consistency} statement \ref{thm: consistency-q} hold and $\rho_{h, n}\rho_{q, n} = o(n^{-1/2})$.
+However, the actual ways to construct bridge function estimators generally do impact the asymptotic distributions of estimators $\hat\tau_\out$ and $\hat\tau_\sel$.
+So we only focus on the asymptotic distribution of estimator $\hat\tau_\dr$, which can be derived even under generic high level conditions. \begin{theorem}[Asymptotic Distribution of Doubly Robust Estimator] Suppose conditions in \Cref{thm: consistency} statements \ref{thm: consistency-h} and \ref{thm: consistency-q} hold and {$\min\braces{\delta_{h, n}\rho_{q, n}, \rho_{h, n}\delta_{q, n}} = o(n^{-1/2})$}.
 Then as $n \to \infty$,

 where

 \end{theorem}